Dante-010/chattr/README.md

 This app is composed of four services: **nginx**, **daphne**, **redis** and **postgres**:

 - **nginx** works as a reverse proxy which serves static files and routes websocket traffic to daphne.
-Static files are located in `nginx/collected_static`.
+Static files are located in `nginx/collected_static` (inside the container).

-- The app runs inside **daphne**, which handles websocket requests and communicates with the database.
+- The app runs on **daphne**, which handles websocket requests and communicates with the database.
 Websocket connections are set on port 8000.

 - **redis** is an in-memory data structure used as a database, cache, and message broker.

-- **postgres** is a database in which all data (eg: admin accounts) is stored.
+- **postgres** is the database in which all data (eg: admin accounts) is stored.

 Most of the settings of these containers are defined as environment variables, which can be found inside the [.env](.env) file.